innoave/valid/README.md

 again can be used to build validations for even more complex types.

 The `valid` crate defines the types and traits to implement validation functions and use them to validate our values.
-Additionally it provides definitions of basic constraints with implementations of the validation function for all primitive types and for some types of the std-lib.
+Additionally it defines primitive constraints.

+Most primitive constraints validate one property of the validated type.
+E.g. the `Length` constraint validates the length property of strings, container types or slices.
+If the constraint property is not covered by a trait of the std-lib, a related trait is defined, which we call a _property trait_.

+The builtin constraints are implemented for generic types `T` that implement the related property trait.

+One goal of `valid` is to provide one API that can be used to validate all kind of business rules.
+Constraints are grouped into one of 3 categories:

+1. field level constraint, e.g. only a range of values is allowed
+2. the relation of 2 fields, e.g. 2 password fields must match or 2 fields must define a range
+3. business rules that verify some aspect of the application state, e.g. a username must be unique

+Any violation of constraints are returned in one common error type, regardless of the category of the business rule that defines the constraint.

-The goal for the core functionality of this crate is to have no dependencies other than the std-lib.
+One principle for the core functionality of this crate is to have no dependencies other than the std-lib.
 Support for types of other crates such as [`bigdecimal`] and [`chrono`] are implemented as optional crate features.
 So you can pick and choose which types you need in your application and which dependencies you will have in your project.

 ## Features

 * Definition of a simple validation API
 * Definition of primitive constraints, such as `Length`, `CharCount`, `Bound` and `MustMatch`
 * Composition of validation functions to implement validation for complex types
-* Separation of validation and presentation of validation errors
+* Separation of the validation process itself and presentation of validation errors
+* One common error type for all kind of validation errors
+* Accumulation of multiple constraint violation
 * The `ValidationError` is designed to help with composing detailed and helpful error messages for targeted to users of an application.
 Localization or internationalization of error messages is not scope of this crate.